 II.
 FEDERAL COURT DECISION KNOWN TO EXAMINER AT THE TIME THE DETERMINATION ON THE REQUEST FOR REEXAMINATION IS MADE

 If a Federal Court decision on the merits of a patent is known to the examiner at the time the determination on the request for ex parte reexamination is made, the following guidelines will be followed by the examiner, whether or not the person who filed the request was a party to the litigation.
 When the initial question as to whether the prior art raises a substantial new question of patentability as to a patent claim is under consideration, the existence of a final court decision of claim validity in view of the same or different prior art does not necessarily mean that no new question is present.
 This is true because of the different standards of proof and claim interpretation employed by the District Courts and the Office.
 See for example In re Zletz, 893 F.2d 319, 322, 13 USPQ2d 1320, 1322 (Fed.
 Cir.
 1989) (manner of claim interpretation that is used by courts in litigation is not the manner of claim interpretation that is applicable during prosecution of a pending application before the PTO) and In re Etter, 756 F.2d 852, 225 USPQ 1 (Fed.
 Cir.
 1985) (the 35 U.S.C.
 282 presumption of patent validity has no application in reexamination proceedings).
 Thus, while the Office may accord deference to factual findings made by the court, the determination of whether a substantial new question of patentability exists will be made independently of the court’s decision on validity as it is not controlling on the Office.
+See In re Swanson et al, 540 F.3d 1368, 1378 (Fed.
+Cir.
+2008), where the Federal Circuit approved of the Office’s interpretation in MPEP § 2242.
 A non-final holding of claim invalidity or unenforceability will not be controlling on the question of whether a substantial new question of patentability is present.
 A final holding of claim invalidity or unenforceability (after all appeals), however, is controlling on the Office.
 In such cases, a substantial new question of patentability would not be present as to the claims held invalid or unenforceable.
 See Ethicon v.Quigg, 849 F.2d 1422, 7 USPQ2d 1152 (Fed.
 Cir.
 1988).

 In Trans Texas, the patent being reexamined was subject to an infringement suit, in which the district court had issued its claim construction ruling (in a district court opinion) as to the definition of a term.
 The parties ultimately reached a settlement before trial, and the district court issued an “Order of Dismissal with Prejudice.”
 The patent owner relied on that district court claim construction ruling in a reexamination proceeding, and argued that the Office was bound by that district court claim construction ruling, under the doctrine of issue preclusion.
 The Federal Circuit stated that issue preclusion could not be applied against the Office based on a district court holding in an infringement proceeding, since the Office was not a party to that earlier infringement proceeding.

 In Translogic, a district court infringement suit proceeded in parallel with a reexamination proceeding.
 The district court upheld the validity of the patent in the infringement suit, while the reexamination examiner found the claim combination to be obvious .
-The examiner’s rejection was affirmed by the Board of Patent Appeals and Interferences (Board).
+The examiner’s rejection was affirmed by the Board.
 The defendant (the alleged infringer) of the infringement suit appealed the district court decision to the Federal Circuit, while the patent owner appealed the Board’s decision to the Federal Circuit.
 The Federal Circuit consolidated the appeals, and then addressed only the patent owner’s reexamination appeal from the Board.
 The Federal Circuit affirmed the examiner’s conclusion of obviousness by relying upon and providing an extensive discussion of KSR International Co. v.
-Teleflex Inc., 550 U.S.___, 82 USPQ2d 1385 (2007). <
+Teleflex Inc., 550 U.S. 398, 82 USPQ2d 1385 (2007).

-Any determination on a request for reexamination which the examiner makes after a Federal Court decision must be reviewed by the Central Reexamination Unit (CRU) ** > Supervisory Patent Examiner (SPE) < to ensure that it conforms to the current Office litigation policy and guidelines.
+Any determination on a request for reexamination which the examiner makes after a Federal Court decision must be reviewed by the Central Reexamination Unit (CRU) Supervisory Patent Reexamination Specialist (SPRS) to ensure that it conforms to the current Office litigation policy and guidelines.
 See MPEP § 2240.